Bitcoin SV (BSV) price prediction for 2022-2030

 - The nodes accept the block and work on creating a new block on the blockchain begins.
 The hash of the block accepted earlier is used as the previous one.

 Nodes usually accept the longest hash of a chain as correct, so they continue to extend it further.
 It happens that two nodes transmit different versions of the next block simultaneously.
 The node that was received first is prioritised, but the second one is saved if it's found to be longer.
-That means the connection will be broken when the next PoW solution is found, and one chain will become longer while the nodes from the previous chain will be moved to the used chain.
-If you're looking for what the best cryptocurrency to mine in 2020 is, please read our blog.
+That means the connection will be broken when the next proof-of-work (PoW) solution is found, and one chain will become longer while the nodes from the previous chain will be moved to the used chain.
+If you're looking for what the best cryptocurrency to mine in 2022 is, please read our blog.

 Bitcoin SV (BSV) versus Bitcoin (BTC)